faizanvahevaria/chrisamow.github.io/_posts/2016-11-25-free-cloud-resources.md

 carina/rackspace beta free

+cloudatcost - very low cost, (you get what you pay for?) vps - a special right now, half off $35 one time fee for 1 core, 512MB RAM, 10GB SSD

 rackspace - Rackspace offers up to $2,000 per month in free hosting for 12 months for qualified

 <http://www.rackspacestartups.com/>